TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 - Fundamental to audio processing is the *quality* of audio data.
 This comes in two forms: sampling and quantisation.
     - [Sampling](#sampling) refers to the discretisation and resolution of a signal in *time*.
 Larger sample rate = more information per second = higher quality.
-    - [Quantisation](#quantisation) refers to the bitdepth, the resolution in loudness.
-Higher bitdepth = more degrees of loudness = higher quality.
+    - [Quantisation](#quantisation) refers to the bit depth, the resolution in loudness.
+Higher bit depth = more degrees of loudness = higher quality.
     - To accurately reconstruct a signal, the **Nyquist Theorem** states the sample rate should be at least *twice the maximum frequency of the signal*.
 - Some common issues to audio processing are aliasing, clipping, and clicks.
     - [Aliasing](#aliasing) occurs when a signal is misinterpreted to be of lower frequency.
     - [Clipping](#clipping) occurs when samples don’t fit into the given dynamic range and are cut.
-    - [Clicks](#clicks) occur when a large difference occurs in samples, causing the speaker to act wonkily.
+    - [Clicks](#clicks) occur when a large difference occurs in samples, causing the speaker to act wonky.